Skilled craftsman, tortured genius, art world dissident – the idea of the artist has changed radically over centuries...

 Week 8: 27 February: The post-war professional

 The post-war desire for cultural regeneration saw the establishments of arts councils, funding bodies, educational programmes, residencies, and awards.
-As art became institutionalised, so did the artist.
+As art became professionalised, so did the artist.

 Week 9: 6 March: The creative entrepreneur